This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost to you

 Learn how to make edible fairy wands the easy way.
 Whether you are having a fairy or a princess party, these wands are going to be the perfect party food.

 One of the great things about kids parties is the food.
-I am clearly a big kid at heart because I absolutely adore bite sized kids food.
+I am clearly a big kid at heart because I absolutely adore kids bite sized finger food.

 What is it about a tiny teddy sitting in a milky way bar or a wafer covered with sprinkles that makes us go giddy over the food table?